 Of course once you start digging, this stuff inevitably comes down to hierarchies, biases, power structures… but given lockdown, maybe the theatre industry might actually consider re-examining its business models and defaults (though the cynic in me is highly dubious about that).

-Breaking theatre is more fun than making theatre: a talk which asks: what if we thought about difference in artistic rather than statistic terms? includes some proper honesty and terrible photoshopping.
+Anyway, here it is: Breaking theatre is more fun than making theatre, a talk which asks: what if we thought about difference in artistic rather than statistic terms?
+It’s a bit angry, but also comes with genuine love and hope.
+Includes some proper honesty and terrible photoshopping.